phetsims/qa/documentation/qa-book.md

 1. Add the `?phetioDebug=true` query parameter.
 2. Open the console.
-3. Play with the upstream sim and see if any errors come up.
+3. Repeat actions above and see if any errors come up.

 #### Test 16: Screenshot Wrapper Test